-RECEIVED FIRST READING on the day of
+RECEIVED SECOND REAL day of day of

-RECEIVED SECOND READING on the day of
+RECEIVED THIRD READI CEIVED THIRD READING on the

-RECEIVED THIRD READING on the day of
+RECEIVED FINAL READII ED FINAL READING on the

-RECEIVED FINAL READING on the
+MAYOR

-CITY CLERK
+CITY CL ERK

 DEVELOPMENT VARIANCE PERMIT NO. 438

 1. This Development Variance Permit No. 438 is issued to 1371 Blackwood Street Holdings Ltd as the owner and shall apply only to ALL AND SINGULAR that certain parcel or tract of land and premises situate, lying and being in the City of White Rock, in the Province of British Columbia, and more particularly known and described as: